Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 <details closed>
 <summary><u>Example on lazy-loading</u></summary>
 <div style="border:1px solid #535353;border-radius: 7px;padding: 10px;margin: 5px;">
-In BayBE the PyTorch package was one of the bottlenecks for import, although it was not needed for all BayBE use cases.
-At the start, lazy loading was not useful as all internal data representations were stored as <code>torch.Tensor</code> objects, broadly requiring PyTorch imports.
-Thus, they re-designed the data storage with <code>numpy</code> and <code>pandas</code>, retaining PyTorch imports only where it was strictly needed for computation.
+In BayBE, the PyTorch package was one of the bottlenecks for import, although it was not needed for all BayBE use cases.
+At the start, lazy loading was not useful as all internal data representations were stored as <code  class="highlighter-rouge">torch.Tensor</code> objects, broadly requiring PyTorch imports.
+Thus, they re-designed the data storage with
+<code class="highlighter-rouge">numpy</code>
+and <code class="highlighter-rouge">pandas</code>, retaining PyTorch imports only where it was strictly needed for computation.
 For many use cases, this has importantly sped up package loading.
 </div>